 Everhour will sync projects you have access to.
 You can be a user of both a standard license or contractor in order to track time.
 Sync happens periodically and automatically, so all new projects that you create in Teamwork will be automatically added to your Everhour account with some delay.
 Everhour also changes the names of stories or projects, if they were renamed in Teamwork.

 We don’t allow time tracking in archived projects.
 We no longer see a connection to such project, so time entries from it disappear from Time page of members and supervisors.
-Admins see them as archived in Everhour and reported hours remain in reports and other dashboards.
+Admins still see them as Active in Everhour but with no members assigned and reported hours remain in reports and other dashboards for Admins.